 Day of Clarity Board Retreat

-Supporting Nonprofit Transformation
+Supporting Nonprofit Transformation with a Day of Clarity

 With nonprofits having to compete on so many levels, it is essential that board members be knowledgeable and skilled in fulfilling their legal and ethical governance roles and responsibilities with confidence and purpose.